-The worst-case scenario qua side effects of red light therapy are headaches and exhaustion, because the body needs a lot of energy for the healing and mitochondria-building processes that red light therapy instantiates.
-Luckily, red light therapy can never result in a sunburn because no red light therapy device emits any UV.
+The worst-case scenario, qua side-effects of red light therapy, are headaches and exhaustion because the body needs a lot of energy for the healing and mitochondria-building processes that red light therapy initiates.
+Luckily, red light therapy can never result in a sunburn because no red light therapy device emits any UV wavelengths.

 Also, consider asking the company how high the emitted non-native electromagnetic frequencies of the device are.
-There have been reports by some users that their LED red light therapy devices emit high amounts of non-native electromagnetic frequencies.
+There have been reports by some users that their LED red light therapy devices emit high amounts of non-native electromagnetic frequencies (nnEMF).

 Lastly, red light therapy should not be used late at night.
-One the one hand, red light therapy will never suppress melatonin levels like blue or green light does.
-But on the other hand, red light can suppress melatonin levels when the light intensity is sufficiently strong enough.
+On the one hand, red light therapy will never suppress melatonin levels as blue or green light does.
+But on the other hand, red light can suppress melatonin levels to a lesser degree when the light intensity is sufficiently strong enough.

 Let's wrap this up.
 Red light therapy can be beneficial in many different areas, such as general health, beauty, and well-being.
 However, red light therapy cannot replace the sun.
-Full spectrum sunlight has even more all-round benefits than red light therapy.
-But used as an adjunct, red light therapy as some impressive benefits on health and wellness.
+Full-spectrum sunlight has even more all-around benefits than red light therapy.
+But used as an adjunct, red light therapy has some impressive benefits on health and wellness.

-The science is solid, the benefits are numerous, and thanks to new LED technology, using red light therapy is no accessible to everyone.
-Sure a $100,000 NovoThor full body bed may be restricted to high end health clinics, but a wall hanging device for $1000 like those sold by Joovv and RedLightMan are a lot more practical from a size and financial point of view for you and me.
+The science is solid, the benefits are numerous and using red light therapy is now accessible to everyone, thanks to new LED technology.
+Sure a $100,000 NovoThor full body bed may be restricted to high-end health clinics, but a wall hanging device for $1000 like those sold by MitoRed Light and RedLightMan is a lot more practical from the size and financial point of view for you and me.

-And if that price range is still to high, the smaller units on the market should allow everyone who is eager to boost their health and wellness to add red light therapy too their health toolbox.
+And if that price range is still too high, the smaller units on the market should allow everyone who is eager to boost their health and wellness to add red light therapy to their health toolbox.

-Overall, red light therapy is an amazing tool for improving general health, increasing workout performance, improving beauty, and enhancing general well-being.
-If you follow the prescribed dosages, then red light therapy will not have side effects and only provide benefits.
+Overall, red light therapy is an amazing tool for improving general health, increasing workout performance, improving one's beauty and enhancing general well-being.
+If you follow the prescribed dosages, then red light therapy will not have side-effects and only provide benefits.